dynamite-123/dynamite-123/README.md

 # About Me 🌟

 I'm currently a **2nd-year undergraduate student** pursuing a degree in **Computer Science**.
 I enjoy exploring technology, solving problems, and creating projects that make an impact.
-When I'm not coding, you'll probably find me playing chess or watching anime.
+When I'm not coding, you'll probably find me grinding on monkeytype, playing chess or watching anime.

 ---